summea/kanjoto/NOTES.md

   - x = (0.035*60) / 120
 - may try calculating Apprentice strongest paths in a separate table
   - possibly use another thread to do this path finding
+- Apprentice personalities:
+  - break out Apprentice-specific tables into separate database?
+    - works for SQLite... but what about other databases in the future?
+    - easy to share (single file per Apprentice)
+  - or add Apprentice id column to each relevant table?
+    - works with other databases in the future
+    - is this an easy way to share?
+      - would have to maintain an Apprentice table with matching ids
+      - would have to import SQL